tchx84/Gameeky/docs/basics/en/index.md

             print(entity.name)
 ```

-Inspect entities that surround the actuator's entity:
+Inspect all the other entities that surround the entity:

 ```python
 from gameeky.plugins import Actuator as Plugin